copify/copify-wordpress/readme.txt

 3. Select "Auto-publish" and we'll publish your blog posts automatically with an image!

 == Changelog ==

+= 1.2.0 =
+* Allows posts that are auto-published to be assigned to a custom user

 = 1.1.3 =
 * Tested up to WP 4.5